JunqiangZheng/Metagenomics_Analysis/18S_Metagenomics_of_tree_fungi.md

 </tbody>
 </table>

-> Now we look a to see where if all the genera from the forward and
+> Now we look a to see if all the genera from the forward and reverse
-> reverse reads are present in the merged dataset
+> reads are present in the merged dataset

-We generate a dataframe we can use tho do the intersection
+We generate a dataframe we can use to do the intersection

 ``` r
 mgd_df <- data.frame(do.call(rbind, strsplit(as.vector(mgd_otu_report[[1]]), "->", fixed=TRUE)))